qwe2820435o2/SceneGuide/Docker/Project containerization transformation (5).md

 ## Create a new api_image packaging task
 **ps: The ssh plugin is required here.
 The plugin has requirements for the jenkins version.
 If not, please upgrade the jenkins version**

+### Log in to the Harbor warehouse on the machine where Jenkins is deployed